 - Technical, computer, and language skills

-- Professional licenses and certifications
+- Professional licenses, certifications, and memberships

-What Not to Include
+What Not to Include in a CV

 How Long Should a CV Be?